alexschimel/CoFFee/README.md

 ## Description

-*CoFFee* is a free and open-source MATLAB library/toolbox for parsing, visualizing, and processing multibeam sonar data processing.
+*CoFFee* is a free and open-source MATLAB toolbox (libary of functions) for reading multibeam sonar raw data files, visualizing their contents, and applying various processsing algorithms.
+It serves as the engine for several apps/GUIs designed for specific applications.

-**This is currently a pre-release of version 2.0, so use at your perils!**
+**IMPORTANT NOTE: This is a pre-release (v2), that is, still clunky.
+Use at your peril!**

 ## Getting Started

 ### Dependencies

 * [MATLAB](https://au.mathworks.com/products/get-matlab.html).
-Authors are currently using R2020b, but it may work on other versions.
+We are currently using R2020b, but it may work on other versions.
 * Some MATLAB toolboxes (not all functions require them):
   * Signal Processing Toolbox
   * Mapping Toolbox